Hong Kong Athletes Fund (HKAF)

 - Tuition grants for short-term study programmes (length of course: less than one year): A maximum of HK$10,000 per year.

 - Subsistence allowance: Retired athletes who are undertaking long-term full-time study programmes may apply a subsistence allowance up to a maximum of HK$40,000 per year for a maximum of six years, subject to the length of study programme.

-- Under the conditions of the HKAF, each eligible athlete will be supported ONCE and the approved grant will support ONE study programme only.
+- Under the conditions of the HKAF, each eligible athlete will only be supported ONCE and the approved grant will support ONE study programme only.

 - The highest qualification attainable with support from the HKAF should be an undergraduate degree course.